Secretary of Energy: Yeah, it's got electrolytes.

 - The circular reasoning here isn't actually that the fundamentalist is right because God is right, but rather that God is right because he's God.
 The "I'm right because I do things in His name" is a logical fallacy.
 Of course, theologians throughout history have come up with any number of elaborate and sophisticated arguments concerning this, but The Fundamentalist is rarely a very good theologian.

 - In the same vein, much of the "proof" that any given religion's holy book is true — and a traditional, time-honored defense of them — is because it says so.

 - Before it gained more acceptance, being gay and holding any sort of government-related position was (and still can be, depending on the government) a fireable offense, due to the belief that gay people would be inherent security risks.
 Of course, the reason they were guaranteed security risks were because of this policy — blackmailer finds out employee is gay, employee has to capitulate to the blackmail or else lose their job.

 - According to Isaac Asimov, this was used in the Middle Ages as an excuse not to educate women; all intelligent people know Latin, but women don't know Latin so they must be stupid, which means that there's no point in teaching them Latin (or anything else).
 This is also the fallacy of confusing knowledge with intelligence, which also underpins large parts of so-called "intelligence tests".

 - In the late 20th century, the then (Tory) government of the UK refused to legalise cannabis on the grounds that "it leads to hard drugs".
-This is the same "logic" as used in the The Non-Adventures of Wonderella in Web Comics above; all evidence is that cannabis leads to hard drugs solely and precisely because it's illegal.
+All evidence is that cannabis leads to hard drugs solely and precisely because it's illegal.
 If the only way to vote Tory was to visit your local pusher, voting Tory would lead to hard drugs.